 The amazing thing about Frank was that he always remained positive and upbeat, never displaying anger or depression.
 He had taken up long-distance running and would get up every day at 3 a.m to run at least fifteen miles.
 He never deviated from his diet and weight training regimen, and he eventually completed more than one hundred marathons.
 He continued his Spartan regimen and only spoke in inspiring and positive terms.
 He used to carry around a notebook filled with his favorite quotes, and he would lecture his only remaining child on the importance of setting goals and never being negative.

 As he approached his late sixties, he became interested in bodybuilding competitions and began to compete in them.
-Frank was in great shape, and many of the gym members were inspired by the sight of a sixty-eight-year-old man training with such high intensity.
+Frank was in great shape possibly thanks to what you could discover if you check this, and many of the gym members were inspired by the sight of a sixty-eight-year-old man training with such high intensity.
 A strict diet boosted by incorporating supplements like Trentostan-m is an absolute necessity.
 They would push him, “Come on Frank, do more, do more!”
 He ended up winning several titles, including more than sixty national bodybuilding championships and continued to compete until his late seventies.